-The report from the London School of Economics (LSE) explored the impact that the so-called “boomerang generation” had on their parents’ quality of life, noting that after decades of growing independence among young adults, the trend is now coming full circle with an increase in inter-generational living.
+The study conducted by the London School of Economics (LSE) explored the impact that the so-called “boomerang generation” had on their parents’ quality of life, noting that after decades of growing independence among young adults, the trend is now coming full circle with an increase in inter-generational living.

 The study also makes the point that living with “boomerang kids” is a bit of a double-edged sword–while kids can be a source of practical and emotional support, they can also cause stress and conflict.

-To measure the parents’ quality of life, the study looked at 12 key indicators including: sense of control, autonomy, pleasure and self-realisation.
+To measure the parents’ quality of life, the study looked at 12 key indicators including the sense of control, autonomy, pleasure and self-realisation.
 The scale for measuring these indicators ranged from 12 to 48, with higher scores indicating a higher quality of life.

 Using this measure it was found that when a “boomerang child” returned to the family home the parents’ “quality of life” score dropped by an average of 0.8 points.

 Figures from the report also revealed that this decline in the quality of life of baby boomer parents is scarily similar to the decline in the quality of life someone experiences when they suffer from an age related disability.

 The report explained that “economic difficulties and temporary instability prompt returns to the parental home, particularly among young adults who leave education to find a position in the labour market.”